meherazhosensiam/AureonOS/BUILD.md

 cd AureonOS
 ```
 ## After cloning the Repository
-clean the build environment first To ensure any broken file and configuration are not there
+clean the build environment first to ensure any broken file and configuration are not there

 ```bash
 sudo lb clean --all